Why do I have to pay for my bins?

 - Use a permanent marker to clearly mark your address on your bin

 - Do not place your bin out for collection the night before as this means more time for it to go missing.
-Containers should be placed outside for collection before 7:00am
+Bins should be placed outside for collection before 7:00am

 - Try and ensure that your bin is brought back in as soon as possible after the collection.
 Your neighbour may be able to help with this

 Payment may be made at the Guildhall in Gainsborough in advance of ordering your additional or replacement bins.
 Payment by card can be done over the telephone by calling our Customer Services Department on 01427 676676.